-The first part of this model is presented as the green inner core of a wheel and is a behavioral equation.
-This equation says that B=COM, or that an individual’s behavior (B) is a function of their capability (C), opportunity (O) and motivation (M).
+The first part of this model is presented as the green inner core of a wheel.
+This is the model’s behavioral equation: B=COM.
+This says an individual’s behavior (B) is a function of their capability (C), opportunity (O) and motivation (M).

-In this model capability relates to their underlying psychological and physical abilities, opportunity relates to both their social and physical environments and motivation relates to both their underlying automatic and reflective processes.
+In this model, capability relates to an individuals underlying psychological and physical abilities.
+Opportunity relates to both their social and physical environments and motivation relates to both their underlying automatic and reflective processes.
 Further supplementary work exists in relation to each of these factors, particularly motivation.

-The second part of this model is shown as a red ring around the core and is comprised of nine intervention functions.
+The second part of this model is shown as a red ring around the core.
+This part of the model is comprised of nine intervention functions.
 Each intervention function has the ability to affect one or more of the underlying factors of behavior (COM).
 These intervention functions are suitable for both small scale and individual behavioral changes, or can be applied across larger populations.

 Each of the nine intervention functions identified in the model can be used to affect at least one of the underlying factors of behavior.

 - Education has the ability to increase an individual’s psychological and physical capability, as well as their reflective motivation.